cherngywh/SQL-Generator/README.md

 # SQL-Generator
-Convert csv to sql by Pandas and SQLalchemy
+*A little application to convert csv to sql by Pandas and SQLalchemy*